ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

 ![image](vscode-images/1-2-8.png)

-**9.** Go ahead and untoggle the `Kale` folder and then untoggle the `lib` folder, which you'll find the `kale-contract.js` file.
+**9.** Go ahead and untoggle the `Kale` folder and then untoggle the `lib` folder, in which you'll find the `kale-contract.js` file.
 Go ahead and click on that to open it up.
 Below is a breakdown of this simple smart contract:

-These 2 lines of code, below, will bring into scope a key Hyperledger Fabric class that will be used extensively by the smart contract -- Contract :
+The line of code below will bring into scope a key Hyperledger Fabric class that will be used extensively by the smart contract -- Contract :

-    // Fabric smart contract classes
     const { Contract } = require('fabric-contract-api');

 Below, we define the smart contract class KaleContract based on the built-in Fabric Contract class.
-The methods which implement the key transactions that are defined within this class :
+The methods which implement the key transactions are defined within this class :

     class KaleContract extends Contract {